 of cigarettes, that means you are giving more to help solve social problems

-developing the other social services and upholding birth rates.
-At present,
+graphics, developing the other social services and upholding birth rates.

-are among the lowest in Europe, with most brands priced at around 40 rubles
+on cigarettes are among the lowest in Europe, with most brands priced at

-according to reports.
-In June, Russia's Finance Ministry announced plans
+$1.30) per pack, according to reports.
+In June, Russia's Finance Ministry

-65 percent of the nation's men smoke cigarettes, and the average Russian
+Given that 65 percent of the nation's men smoke cigarettes, and the average

-(mostly vodka) each year, the price increase is likely to be unpopular.
+liters of alcohol (mostly vodka) each year, the price increase is likely

 Source: www.huffingtonpost.com.
 September 1, 2010